The Quick-Start Guide to 401k Plan Documents and Records

 Here’s how we organize 401(k) plan documents in the ForUsAll platform – feel free to use it as a guide for your own files:

 Even if you aren’t in the Department of Labor’s crosshairs this year, just remember that 1 out of every 6 companies get audited each year.
-Having these documents handy is a practice of good retirement plan.
+Having these documents handy is a practice of good plan administration.
 Just having everything organized, easy-to-find, and readily available could make it as easy as clicking a button to get all your 401(k) plan documents ready for the auditors if and when they come.

 Here’s how easy it is to get documents audit-ready in a few seconds on ForUsAll’s platform: